Tragus Piercing Infections: Symptoms & Treatment

-Unfortunately, infections are a possibility with any type of piercing.
-Tragus piercings are certainly no exception.
-A tragus piercing infection takes place in the hours and days after the piercing is completed and can include a variety of symptoms that can be seen and felt.
+Infections are a possibility with any type of piercing, and tragus piercings are certainly no exception.
+Infections usually manifest in the days or weeks after the piercing procedure took place, and can include a variety of symptoms that can be seen and felt.

 Read on as we discuss the causes, symptoms, and treatment methods for tragus piercing infections.

 Tragus piercing infections are never a positive development, but fortunately, they’re easy to detect and can then be dealt with appropriately.
-If you end up with a tragus piercing infection, you’ll be able to not only see it, but feel it.
+If you end up with a tragus piercing infection, you’ll be able to not only see it but also feel it.

-That’s when you should have your piercing checked out, as the continued pain and swelling could be a warning sign of infection.
+That’s when you should have your piercing checked out, as the continued pain and swelling could be an indication of infection.

-Visually, you’re likely to notice not only the afore-mentioned swelling, but also other signs, such as redness and inflammation.
-You may even be able to see sores around your piercing or the discharge of discolored fluids from the area of your piercing.
+Visually, you’re likely to notice not only the afore-mentioned swelling but also other signs, such as redness and inflammation.
+You may even be able to see sores around your piercing or the discharge of discolored fluids from the wound.